RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 D	is	incorrect	because	reversibility	(the	ability	to	completely	and quickly	remove	all	data	and	components	of	a	system	from	a	cloud environment)	would	be	an	important	factor	during	the	final	stages	of	a BCDR	situation,	but	it	is	not	the	best	answer	to	the	question	and	the key	points	it	addresses.

-### Question # 20 - With	PaaS,	which	strategy	is	most	commonly	used	for	the	deployment	ofoperating	system	patches?
+### Question # 20 - With	PaaS,	which	strategy	is	most	commonly	used	for	the	deployment	of operating	system	patches?
 A.	Scripts
 B.	Reimaging
 C.	Customer	administration